Curious about the differences between arabica vs. robusta?

 - Arabica flavor has higher acidity than robusta.
 This is much like the acidity which makes wine taste good.
 It adds to the fruit, chocolate, and nutty flavors in arabica coffee.
 Robusta is lower in this quality which lends to the woody or burnt rubber flavor.

 - Arabica is more popular than robusta.
 Arabica makes up 60% – 75% or more of worldwide coffee production.
 Robusta makes up the other 40% or less.

 - Arabica has a more pleasant flavor than robusta.
-The flavor of arabica is described as being rich with hints of chocolate, nuts, fruit and berries.
-Robusta on the other hand, as tasting bitter, earthy, and rubbery.
+The flavor of arabica is described as being rich with hints of chocolate, nuts, fruit, and berries.
+Robusta, on the other hand, tastes bitter, earthy, and rubbery.

 - Arabica is more fragile than robusta.
 Arabica prefers a consistent climate (no harsh changes) and temps between 15 and 24 °C (59 and 75 °F) whereas robusta can handle higher temps 18°-36°C (64-97°F) and harsher changes in climate.
 Arabica also prefers a humid climate compared to robusta which can handle more direct sunlight and more drastic changes in rainfall.
 Arabica usually grows at higher elevations and takes longer to mature which adds to its full flavor.
 It’s also more susceptible to damage by pests than robusta.